Table of Contents

 I started off my corporate journey with a title called Associate Consultant and I specialized in Supply Chain management; to be very specific into what industry call indirect procurement.
 Two years back I decided to change my track because I did not find that thrill that an engineer is expects to have; being a consultant giving consulting services to companies and organization.

 I decided to get into the world of data specially into data science because that was exactly what I knew about data science jobs in the industry.
-Reality struck hard when I started researching on the various roles associated with data science in the IT industry.
+Reality struck hard when I started researching on the various roles associated with Data science Course in the IT industry.

 I was thrilled to learn that data science is the general term which encapsulates many other titles such as Data Engineers, Data Analysts, Machine Learning Engineers, etc. What I thought of as one role in the industry was actually a role that needed expertise in many fields, being a data scientist.